apache/calcite/site/_docs/howto.md

 ### Integration tests technical details

-Tests with external data are executed at maven's integration-test phase.
+Tests with external data are executed at the maven's integration-test phase.
-We do not currently use pre-integration-test/post-integration-test, however we could use that in future.
+We do not currently use pre-integration-test/post-integration-test, however, we could use that in the future.
 The verification of build pass/failure is performed at verify phase.
 Integration tests should be named `...IT.java`, so they are not picked up on unit test execution.